We are the community's safety net, providing critical support services that preserve and promote stability, self-reliance and dignity.

 Guaranteed Basic Income Study

-Elevate Mountain View is a research project funded by the City of Mountain View and conducted by the University of Pennsylvania to study Guaranteed Basic Income.
-The University of Pennsylvania will be randomly selecting the participants.
-CSA will then be working with the selected individuals.
-If interested, please visit the City of Mountain View website for more information and to add yourself to the interest list.
+Elevate Mountain View is a research project funded by the City of Mountain View and conducted by the University of Pennsylvania in partnership with CSA to study Guaranteed Basic Income.
+This pilot program gives direct cash payments of $500 per month to 166 randomly selected extremely low income Mountain View residents.
+The first payments were sent on December 15, 2022.
+Visit the City of Mountain View website for more information.

 CSA Young Professionals Group